Raising a Child without Being in a Romantic Relationship

 Look for a like-minded co-parentThe key to successful co-parenting starts from the beginning, right from the moment you search for a person willing to co-parent with you.
 You need to look for a like-minded person who shares the same desire to have a baby, as well as the same values and goals.
 It’s essential that you take your time to find the right person to raise a child with.
 You can look for your co-parent using CoParents’ large database, as well as consult our guides to find useful tips and advice.

 Write a co-parenting agreementSome parents find writing a co-parent agreement useful to help them raise their child.
-This document should be written before conception, or at least before birth, to ensure that you agree when it comes to the most important decisions and to help avoid future disagreements.
+This document should be written before conception, or before birth at the latest, to make sure each party agrees when it comes to the most important decisions and to help avoid future disagreements.
 Its purpose is to describe the aspiring parents’ intentions concerning how to raise their child.
 Keep in mind that your child’s needs always come first.
 You can be helped by an attorney, a therapist or by using a template on the internet.

 A co-parenting agreement should include and describe: